 We’re Recycling Our Way to Lower Emissions

-This season, 68% of our fabrics are made with recycled materials.
-By using recycled content, in one year Patagonia has cut emissions by 20,000 tons of CO₂e, enough to power 2,300 homes for a full year.
+This season, 64% of our materials are made from recycled fibers.
+Switching to recycled allowed us to avoid 3,000 metric tons of CO₂e, enough to power 350 homes for one year.

 We Grow Our Cotton Organically